shardulsrivastava/shardulsrivastava.github.io/_posts/2022-10-25-runnnig-kafka-on-containers.md

 With the release of kafka version [3.2.0](https://archive.apache.org/dist/kafka/3.2.0/RELEASE_NOTES.html), it's possible to [send headers using ConsoleProducer](https://cwiki.apache.org/confluence/display/KAFKA/KIP-798%3A+Add+possibility+to+write+kafka+headers+in+Kafka+Console+Producer) by setting the property `parse.headers` to **true**.

+Headers are metadata about the kafka message, souce of these stock prices would be a good candidate for the headers.
+Let's add a header key as `stock_source` and value as `nyse` to the Kafka message :

 ```bash
 /usr/bin/kafka-console-producer \